mspnp/aks-baseline/07-workload-prerequisites.md

 1. Remove Azure Key Vault import certificates permissions and network access for current user.

-   > The Azure Key Vault Policy for your user was a temporary policy to allow you to upload the certificate for this walkthrough.
-In actual deployments, you would manage these access policies via your ARM templates using [Azure RBAC for Key Vault data plane](https://docs.microsoft.com/azure/key-vault/general/secure-your-key-vault#data-plane-and-access-policies).
+   > The Azure Key Vault RBAC assignment for your user and network allowance was temporary to allow you to upload the certificate for this walkthrough.
+In actual deployments, you would manage these any RBAC policies via your ARM templates using [Azure RBAC for Key Vault data plane](https://docs.microsoft.com/azure/key-vault/general/secure-your-key-vault#data-plane-and-access-policies) and only network-allowed traffic would access your Key Vault.

    ```bash
    az keyvault network-rule remove -n $KEYVAULT_NAME_AKS_BASELINE --ip-address "${CURRENT_IP_ADDRESS}/32"